sjt-github/Hemberg-scRNA-seq-Course/docs/11-confounders.md

 <p class="caption">(\#fig:confound-find-expl-vars)Explanatory variables</p>
 </div>

 This analysis indicates that the number of detected genes (again) and also the sequencing depth (number of counts) have substantial explanatory power for many genes, so these variables are good candidates for conditioning out in a normalisation step, or including in downstream statistical models.
 Expression of ERCCs also appears to be an important explanatory variable.
+One notable feature of the above plot is that batch explains more than individual, what does that tell us about the technical and biological variability of the data?

 ## Other confounders